 When community members combine their local expertise with what we know works from the science of violence prevention, communities can unleash their power.
-CSPV leads the Youth Violence Prevention Center – Denver (YVPC-D) and partners with local community organizations in the Montbello and Park Hill neighborhoods of Denver, Colorado, to prevent youth violence.
-YVPC-D utilizes the Communities That Care (CTC) model, an evidence-based process that engages and mobilizes local communities to make data-driven decisions to address critical issues in the community.
-We work with the community to identify, implement, and evaluate community-wide strategies that create safe, supportive environments for all young people.
+CSPV leads the Youth Violence Prevention Center – Denver (YVPC-D) which partners with local community organizations in Denver’s Far Northeast and Park Hill communities to identify, implement, and evaluate community-wide strategies that create safe, supportive environments for all young people.

-CSPV is proud to be designated by the Centers for Disease Control and Prevention (CDC) as one of five Youth Violence Prevention Centers, and recognized as a national center of excellence.
-The national YVPC program aims to prevent youth violence by linking research to practice, building local infrastructure to support interventions, and enhancing academic and community partnerships.
+CSPV is proud to be designated by the Centers for Disease Control and Prevention (CDC) as one of five Youth Violence Prevention Centers (YVPC) and recognized as a national center of excellence.
+The national YVPC program aims to prevent violence against youth by linking research to practice, building local infrastructure to support interventions, and enhancing academic and community partnerships.

-CSPV collaborates with Steps to Success in Montbello and Park Hill Strong in Park Hill, which are two local organizations that build and maintain community coalitions to support and sustain youth violence prevention efforts.
+CSPV collaborates with two local coalitions, Steps to Success in Montbello and Park Hill Strong in Park Hill, to support and sustain youth violence prevention efforts.

 We have outstanding relationships with community partners who understand local needs and advocate for their community: